 |Home | Blog Index | Blog Archives | Christianity & Faith Essays

-There are a couple of chase forecast items to talk about as we move into April.
-The first 'chaseable' upper trough is swinging through the US this week, bringing what looks like two workable expedition days on the dryline in Oklahoma and north Texas on Tuesday and Wednesday.
+There are a couple of storm forecast items to talk about as we move into April.
+The first 'chaseable' upper trough is swinging through the US this week, bringing what looks like two workable storm photography days on the dryline in Oklahoma and north Texas on Tuesday and Wednesday.
 These two days are followed by what seems to be the 'main event' of the system on Thursday, right now shown from eastern Oklahoma and Kansas through Missouri and Arkansas.
-The SPC Outlooks cover these in detail, and I'm sure most expeditioners have already seen them, so I won't rehash those.
+The SPC Outlooks cover these in detail, and I'm sure most storm photographers have already seen them, so I won't rehash those.

 After this week's upper system moves east, long range models agree on a deep eastern trough taking root by the 9th (shown above).
 This would mean a good lull in severe weather potential in the Midwest and Plains until at least the 12th or so.
 The good news is that right now the models seem to want to keep the pattern progressive, instead of locking that big trough in for a week or more.
 In that case, the next chaseable system could be here around the 15th - but that's really way too far in the future to make any sort of call.
 Right now, it looks like if I don't jump on this week's system, the first Plains trip won't be a possibility until the middle of the month.
 But of course, that can always change.